bag-man/nodeup/README.md

+## New Version!

+This is an outdated repository, but I am leaving it here for historical referrence.
+The new version is [here](https://github.com/aardvarks/itsback.at).

 ##It's Back At!

 This is a little project I am working on with [Jamie Knight](http://github.com/jamiek23) to make a website similar to isup.me, but with more awesome features!